afsalthaj/zendesk-search/README.md

 The main idea here is, the data is streamed (fs2-stream) and aggregated into an indexed in-memory database.
 The primary index is primary key of each data and the value is the data itself represented as Json.
-The secondary index will be keyed upon search string (obtained by decomposing each json value), and the value will be list of indices.
+The secondary index will be keyed upon search string (obtained by decomposing each json value), and the value will be list of primary indices.

 The search query is essentially a `Field[String, String]`.
 That is, the search term is a string, and the value is also a string.
 Result of this query can be obtained by first hitting the secondary index (inverted index) and then hitting the primary index